-- A faculty academic advisory committee (FAAC) advises on academic and curriculum matters. - A faculty development committee (FDC) promotes professional development and in-service training. - A faculty promotion committee (FPC) reviews faculty portfolios for academic promotion. - A faculty senate fosters cooperation and communication among faculty and administration.
+- A faculty academic advisory committee (FAAC) advises on academic and curriculum matters. - A faculty development committee (FDC) promotes professional development and in-service training. - A faculty promotion committee (FPC) reviews faculty portfolios for academic promotion.

-The College includes laboratory, classroom, student, and office space on its three-acre campus in the South End neighborhood of Boston.
+The college includes laboratory, classroom, student, and office space on its three-acre campus in the South End neighborhood of Boston.
 The campus centers on the Franklin Union building, an historic 1908 structure designed specifically for technical education.

-For its approximately 500 students, BFIT provides 12 general classrooms, 29 specialized laboratories, a library, an Academic Success Center, an 800 seat auditorium, a student lounge, a veteran resource center, and a school store.
+For its approximately 500 students, BFIT provides 12 general classrooms, 29 specialized laboratories, a library, an Academic Success Center, an 800 seat auditorium, a student lounge, a veteran resource center, and a college store.